Trivadis/plsql-cop-cli/parser-limitations.md

 ## Conditional Compilation

-Up until PL/SQL Cop version 1.0.16, PL/SQL Cop for SQL Developer 1.0.12, PL/SQL Analyzer 1.0.7 conditional compilation blocks have been fully analysed in the PL/SQL body, but were not supported in the PL/SQL DECLARE section.
+Up until db\* CODECOP version 1.0.16, db\* CODECOP for SQL Developer 1.0.12, PL/SQL Analyzer 1.0.7 conditional compilation blocks have been fully analysed in the PL/SQL body, but were not supported in the PL/SQL DECLARE section.

 Since it is possible to store non-PL/SQL code within conditional compilation blocks, e.g. generation templates as used in FTLDB or tePSQL, the full-fletched analysis support of directive `IF` statements has been dropped.
 The `$IF … $END` and the `$ERROR … $END` code blocks are still recognised as statements/expressions including conditions, but the rest of the code is just parsed as a series of tokens.
 As a side effect, metrics such as the number of statements might change.